joschmidt/plttm/README.md

 representations in e.g. XML or JSON serializations.
 The path language statements are furthermore used to extract the relevant portions of data.

-PLTTM is inspired by "The Compact RDF to Topic Maps Mapping Syntax (CRTM)" and borrows the majority of syntactical constructs from it.
+PLTTM is inspired by the "Compact RDF to Topic Maps Mapping Syntax (CRTM)" and borrows the majority of syntactical constructs from it.
 Consequently, PLTTM is regarded as a side project of CRTM.